Mansourx83/News-App/README.md

 3. Install dependencies: `flutter pub get`
 4. Run the app: `flutter run`

-Feel free to explore, contribute, or use this project as a foundation for your own News App.
+Explore, contribute, or use this project as a foundation for your News App.
 Happy coding!